-Until recently machines have replaced human workers mainly on tasks requiring brute force or the capacity to conduct repetitive tasks that didn’t require any particular cognitive skills.
+Until recently, machines have replaced human workers mainly on tasks requiring brute force or the capacity to conduct repetitive tasks that didn’t require any particular cognitive skills.
 As some jobs were replaced by machines, productivity increased, and new services were created, spawning new jobs in the process.
-Today due to advances in the computer processing power, deep learning and the algorithms created, different types of AI outperform human beings not only in manual capabilities, but also in cognitive and even affective ones.
+Today due to advances in computer processing power, deep learning and the algorithms created, different types of AI outperform human beings not only in manual capabilities but also in cognitive and even affective ones.
 That’s why this time it might be different.

 It is possible that new, currently unknown jobs will be created, but it is also possible that more and more tasks currently performed by humans will be carried out by machines in the near future because they will be better and cheaper at them and not enough new jobs are created to replace those lost, so we need to get prepared for that possibility.
 Will there be any human taxi drivers, paralegals, radiologists or call centre staff left in 2030?

 AI/robots are and will be the main game-changers, but there is a long list of other technologies that will disrupt the way we work: blockchain and distributed ledgers, Virtual, Mixed and Augmented Reality (VR/MR/AR), Quantum computers, genetics and biotechnology, nanotechnology, IoT, drones, 3D printers… We are starting what many are calling the 4th Industrial Revolution.

 Technology will have a big impact on the way we buy, spend our leisure time, communicate with each other and even on how we meet our love partners.
-It will bring a lot of benefits, but also some risks, so we need to be careful about how we tread with it.
+It will bring a lot of benefits but also some risks, so we need to be careful about how we tread with it.